gkalpak/aio-docs-utils/DEVELOPER.md

 _Normally, the tasks of packaging, creating GitHub releases, and publishing to the marketplace are handled automatically on CI (see the `deploy` section in [.travis.yml](.travis.yml) for more info).
 Project maintainers only have to create and push a tagged commit, e.g. using the `release` npm script._

-_This extension is published under the [gkalpak](https://dev.azure.com/gkalpak) Azure DevOps organization._
+_This extension is published under the [gkalpak](https://dev.azure.com/gkalpak) Azure DevOps organization as publisher [gkalpak](https://marketplace.visualstudio.com/manage/publishers/gkalpak)._

 For a full list of available npm scripts, see [package.json](package.json).